asanDD/DnsUpdate-php/README.md

 The script was tested with a Fritzbox 3390.
 This model does not support the newer variable <ip6lanprefix>.
 Therefore the server has to determine the IPv6 address itself.
 Newer models could use the variable <iP6lanprefix>.

+tip:
+The server needs some time to update its own ip.
+The script sleeps therefor a few seconds.
+If the script times out, then you want to increase the time the script is allowed to run.
+In nginx this can be done with the following parameter: fastcgi_read_timeout 140s;

 Library version used:
 "inwx/domrobot": "^3.2"